Faculty & Staff Resources

-Members of the committee will represent each department in the College of Agriculture.
-In addition, there will be one representative from the Alabama Cooperative Extension System, one from the College of Veterinary Medicine and one from the College of Human Sciences.
+Members of the committee will represent departments/units in the College of Agriculture.
+In addition, there will be one representative from the College of Veterinary Medicine and one from the College of Human Sciences.
 The heads of these departments and units will make a recommendation on its representative.
-The dean of the College of Agriculture will confirm the appointment.
+The dean/associate dean of the College of Agriculture will confirm the appointment.
 The term of service is for two years.
-An individual member can serve on the committee for a maximum of three consecutive terms.
-An associate/assistant dean in the College of Agriculture or the dean’s designee will serve as a continuing member and chair of the committee.
+An individual member is eligible for renewal for another term.
+An associate dean in the College of Agriculture or the dean’s designee will serve as a continuing member and chair of the committee.
 Other members may be appointed by the dean of the College of Agriculture.

-- Josh Woods, Director of Communications & Marketing – Term: Indefinite
+- Kristen Bowen, Communications & Marketing – Term: Indefinite

 Global Programs Advisory Committee (GPAC)